AppleVegas/modest-menu-scripts/README.md

 # modest-menu-scripts

- This is a collection of the scripts I made from 2022 to 2024, back when modest menu was still alive and Lua scripting was added.
+This is a collection of the scripts I made from 2022 to 2024, back when modest menu was still alive and after Lua scripting was added.

 AFAIK none of these work now because modest menu is outdated.

 All of these were uploaded by me to UnknownCheats previously, this is a reupload to GitHub.

 ## Contents